 The system must be in single-user mode in order for the update to run.
 Single-user mode can be reached by using the shutdown command.
-Refer to shutdown(8) for more information.
+See Chapter 3 and shutdown(8) for more information.

 G.2.1.1 Update Installations from a CD-ROM